-Food science has allowed the shelf life of food to retain its functionality for longer.
-It has allowed the cost reduction of many types of products as part of the advancement.
-However, the methods employed in the paleolithic diet may help people get back to the basics of health.
-We have lost many of these basics as part of the continuing effects of modern food science.
+Food science may have allowed the shelf life of food to retain its functionality for longer, and it has allowed the cost of many types of products to be reduced as part of the advancement, but the methods employed in the paleolithic diet may help people get back to the basics of health.
+Many of these basics are lost as part of the continuing effects of modern food science.

-There are many things that are unnatural about modern, engineered, and processed food.
-These include the presence of GMOs (genetically modified organisms), hydrogenated fats and high fructose corn syrup which are found in many foods and affect those who eat them.
+There are many things that are unnatural about modern, engineered, and processed food, from the presence of GMOs (genetically modified organisms) to hydrogenated fats to high fructose corn syrup which are found in many foods and affect those who eat them.
 Some foods contain toxins, added hormones, and antibiotics.
 Meat especially tends to contain these types of additives.
-Foods which are high in sodium, low in fiber, and contain added artificial colors and flavors are also contributing to a rise in cases of the development of health conditions.
-These include diabetes, heart disease, behavioral issues, inflammation, migraines, cancer, and other health problems in those who eat these modified foods.¹ A return to the basics of diet can be a return to a healthy lifestyle.
+Foods which are high sodium, low fiber, and contain added artificial colors and flavors are also contributing to a rise in cases of the development of conditions such as diabetes, heart disease, behavioral issues, inflammation, migraines, cancer, and other health problems in those who eat these modified foods.1 A return to the basics of diet can be a return to a healthy lifestyle.

 What is the Paleolithic Diet?